Pte

 My story

 Benjamin Akroyd was the son of Thomas and Annie Akroyd.
-He spent his life in Todmorden, West Yorkshire, England, United Kingdom.
-He enlisted in the British Army at Rochdale, Great Manchester, England, United Kingdom.
-Benjamin enlisted in the 1/6th Battalion Lancashire Fusiliers Regiment (125th Brigade, 42nd (East Lancashire) Division).
+He was born about 1896 in Todmorden, West Yorkshire, England, United Kingdom.
+He worked as a bob miner.
+He continued to live there until he enlisted in the British Army in Rochdale, Great Manchester, England, United Kingdom.
+He had four sisters: Florence Akroyd (born about 1898), Jessie Akroyd (born about 1899 and died in 1914), Annie Eliza Akroyd (born about 1901) and Clara Akroyd (born about 1903) He worked as a ‘doffer’.
+During the war, Benjamin fought in 1/6th Battalion Lancashire Fusiliers Regiment (125th Brigade, 42nd (East Lancashire) Division).

-On 6 September 1917, the 125th Brigade attacked with the 1/7th and 1/8th in support at 7.30 am.
-The attack began at the positions known as Iberian Farm, Beck House and Borry Farms.
-A company of the 1/6th Battalion succeeded in taking Beck House, but two other companies of the same battalion came under machine gun fire from the southern slopes of Hill 35 during the attack on Iberian Farm.
-At 10.45 am the Germans had launched a bombing attack which recaptured Beck House, killing or capturing most of the battalion.
+Benjamin was already wounded a first time on 8 May 1915 in a battle with the Dardanelles at Gallipolli.
+However, his fatal fate occurred on 6 September 1917.
+On that day, the 125th Brigade attacked German positions with the 1/7th and 1/8th in support at 7.30 am.
+The Brigade set off towards the positions known as Iberian Farm, Beck House and Borry Farms.
+One company of the 1/6th Battalion managed to take Beck House, but two other companies of the same battalion came under machine-gun fire from the southern slopes of Hill 35 during the attack on Iberian Farm.
+By 10.45 am, the Germans had launched a bombing raid that recaptured Beck House, with most of the battalion dying or being captured.
 This exposed the other companies of the 1/6th Battalion to fire from Hill 35 and forced them to withdraw to their original positions.
-The 1/5th Battalion therefore had their flank exposed and a German counter-attack at 7.30 pm forced them to withdraw.
-The right flank held 150 yards in front of their original position and consolidated.
+Therefore, the 1/5th Battalion had their flank exposed and a German counterattack at 7.30pm forced them to retreat.
+The right flank held out 137 metres in front of their original position and consolidated.

 1/6 Battalion Lancashire Fusiliers (The National Archives, KEW (TNA), WO 95/2654/3).